urnathan/joust/README.md

 Copyright (C) 2020 Nathan Sidwell, nathan@acm.org

-GNU Affero GPL v3.0
-(but not yet ready for public consumption)

 Joust is a testsuite infrastructure consisting of a few components.
 These either interact directly, or via user scripts.
 Typically you'll create a file of variable assignments, point at it with the Joust